Learning Embeddings of Directed Networks with Text-Associated Nodes---with Applications in Software Package Dependency Networks: Background

-\paragraph{Learning Network Embeddings on Networks with Text-Associated Nodes} As mentioned in the introduction, the majority of current network embedding learning algorithms focus on the networks alone without taking into account data associated with nodes, especially text data.
+As mentioned in the introduction, the majority of current network embedding learning algorithms focus on the networks alone without taking into account data associated with nodes, especially text data.
 TADW is a recently developed algorithm that learns network embeddings on networks with text-associated nodes.
-It learns a network embedding by factorizing the matrix \(M=(A+A^2)/2\), where \(A\) is the \(|V|\times |V|\) probabilistic transition matrix characterizing the transitions of states of a randomly walking agent on the network, i.e., \((A)_{uv}= \), where \(\deg(u)\) is the degree of \(u\).
+It learns a network embedding by factorizing the matrix where \(A\) is the \(|V|\times |V|\) probabilistic transition matrix characterizing the transitions of states of a randomly walking agent on the network, i.e.,

+where \(\deg(u)\) is the degree of \(u\).
 To incorporate text associated with nodes, TADW multiplies an additional matrix that represents text features during the matrix factorization.
-In other words, it computes \(\min_{W,H}||M-W^{\top}HT||^2_F+\frac{\lambda}{2}\left(||W||^2_F+||H||^2_F\right).\) Here, \(T\) is a matrix consisting of the text feature vector of each node, and \(W\) and \(H\) are the to-be-learned matrices that consist of vector representations of each node.
+In other words, it computes

+Here, \(T\) is a matrix consisting of the text feature vector of each node, and \(W\) and \(H\) are the to-be-learned matrices that consist of vector representations of each node.
 From the equation above, it is easy to see that the space complexity of TADW scales quadratically with respect to the number of nodes even if the network is sparse and therefore bears a scalability issue.